q-shift/backstage-playground/README.md

 kubectl apply -f subscription-gitops.yml
 ```

-To use argocd with QShift, it is needed to delete the existing `ArgoCD` CR and to deploy our `Argo` CR.
+To use ArgoCD with QShift, it is needed to delete the existing `ArgoCD` CR and to deploy our `ArgoCD` CR.

-**Note**: Our CR includes different changes needed to work with QShift: `sourceNamespaces`, `extraConfig` and `tls.termination: reencrypt` and `resourceExclusions` (TO BE DOCUMENTED)
+**Note**: Our CR includes different changes needed to work with QShift: `sourceNamespaces`, `extraConfig` and `tls.termination: reencrypt` and `resourceExclusions`

+**Todo**: The previous note should be documented to explain the changes needed !

 ```bash
 kubectl delete argocd/openshift-gitops -n openshift-gitops
 ```
-Substitute within the `ArgoCD` CR the <NAMESPACE> with your
+Substitute within the `ArgoCD` CR the <MY_NAMESPACE> to be used using this command
 ```bash
 cat argocd.tmpl | NAMESPACE=<MY_NAMESPACE> envsubst > argocd.yml
 kubectl apply -f argocd.yml
 ```
-**TODO**: Instead of deleting and recreating a new ArgoCD CR, we should patch it or install it using kustomize, helm chart.
+**Todo**: Instead of deleting and recreating a new ArgoCD CR, we should patch it or install it using kustomize, helm chart.
 Example: https://github.com/redhat-cop/agnosticd/blob/development/ansible/roles_ocp_workloads/ocp4_workload_openshift_gitops/templates/openshift-gitops.yaml.j2

-Patch the `AppProject` CR to support Applications deployed in [different namespaces](https://github.com/q-shift/backstage-playground/issues/39#issuecomment-1938403564).
+Patch the `AppProject` CR to support to deploy the `Applications` CR in [different namespaces](https://github.com/q-shift/backstage-playground/issues/39#issuecomment-1938403564).
 ```bash
 kubectl get AppProject/default -n openshift-gitops -o json | jq '.spec.sourceNamespaces += ["*"]' | kubectl apply -f -
 ```

 Finally, create a new ClusterRoleBinding to give the `Admin` role to the ServiceAccount `openshift-gitops-argocd-application-controller`.
-That will allow it to manage ArgoCD Application CR deployed in any namespace of the cluster
+That will allow it to manage the `Applications` CR deployed in any namespace of the cluster.

 ```bash
 cat << EOF | kubectl apply -f -